sphinx-gallery/sphinx-gallery/doc/advanced.rst

 Here's another example that assumes that images have *already been written to disk*.
 In this case we won't *generate* any image files, we'll only generate the rST needed to embed them in the documentation.
+Note that the example scripts will still need to be executed to scrape the files, but the images don't need to be produced during the execution.

 We'll use a callable class in this case, and assume it is defined within your package in a module called ``scraper``.
 Here is the scraper code::